pantheon-systems/documentation/source/content/guides/frontend-performance/08-static.md

 ## AMP Templates

-AMP Templates offer one way to get the benefits of static page delivery.
+[AMP Templates](https://amp.dev/documentation/templates/) offer one way to get the benefits of static page delivery.

 ### AMP with Drupal

-Options for optimizing for AMP with Drupal sites includes the AMP Module, which is designed to convert Drupal pages into pages that comply with the AMP standard.
+Options for optimizing for AMP with Drupal sites includes [AMP Module](https://www.drupal.org/project/amp), which is designed to convert Drupal pages into pages that comply with the AMP standard.